 Another great value Kurgo dog coat, the Loft Jacket is lightweight and form-fitting, with adjustable velcro straps around the belly.

-While not as warm as the Ruffwear Jacket above, this quilted layer makes a great winter layer, especially when paired with the Kurgo K9 Fleece Sweater, and also provides some warmth and wind protection for active dogs.
+While not as warm as the Ruffwear Jacket above, this water-resistant quilted layer makes a great winter layer for cool weather, especially when paired with the Kurgo K9 Fleece Sweater, and also provides some warmth and wind protection.

 The best insulated dog coats for winter